xsscx/ios-arm-binaries/README.md

 # ios-arm-code

-These are Binary Files for iOS that I'm using to create a DMG formconvenience [cough]
+These are Binary Files for iOS that I'm using to create a DMG for convenience [cough]

 If you read the Privare Post, you know you want this file... its just easier since it workks..